django/deps/draft/0007-dependency-policy.rst

   either.

-- **Maintained** - if we discover bugs in a dependency, we need to be fairly confidant that they'll be fixed quickly.
+- **Maintained** - if we discover bugs in a dependency, we need to be fairly confident that they'll be fixed quickly.

-- **Takes security seriously** - we should be confidant that if we or our users discover vulnerabilities in a dependency that the dependency authors will respond to those vulnerabilities in coordination with us.
+- **Takes security seriously** - we should be confident that if we or our users discover vulnerabilities in a dependency that the dependency authors will respond to those vulnerabilities in coordination with us.
 This means they should have a vulnerability disclosure policy, security-specific contacts,